dagster-io/dagster/docs/docs-beta/docs/dagster-plus/saved-views.md

 ## Create catalog views

 In any Dagster+ catalog page, you can access the current catalog view, or create a new catalog view with the catalog view button on the top left of the screen.
-By default, this button is labeled "All assets", and has a globe icon.
+By default, this button is labeled **All assets** and has a globe icon.

 To create a new catalog view, you have two options:
 1. Create a new catalog view from scratch, from the catalog view menu.